Yankees vs. Reds Player Props Betting Odds

 India Stats

-- India has collected 46 hits with 12 doubles, three home runs and 20 walks.
-He has driven in 18 runs with eight stolen bases.
+- India has 47 hits with 12 doubles, three home runs, 21 walks and 18 RBI.
+He's also stolen eight bases.

 India Recent Games